DannyTheHeretic/pure-pulsars/README.md

 ### Rename `config.env` to `.env`

-After you set these, be sure rename `config.env` to just `.env` so the docker knows what to use. _You will get a `KeyError` if you do not do this step!
+After you set these, be sure rename `config.env` to just `.env` so the docker knows what to use. _You will get a `KeyError` if you do not do this step_!

 ### Docker
 After you set up your env you can run